‘The World Is Your Oyster’ Saying Origin & Meaning

 Falstaff: Not a penny.

 It’s clear that the original metaphor of the world being an oyster had violent connotations.
-If you don’t give me money I will have no alternative than to use violence to get it.
+If you don’t give me money I will have no alternative but to use violence to get it.
 I will get what I want by robbery and murder.
-There is also a veiled threat against Falstaff personally, from this thoroughly disreptutable man, Pistol.
+There is also a veiled threat against Falstaff personally, from this thoroughly disreputable man, Pistol.

 While thus regarding itself with an eye of contempt, an oyster took it to its bosom, and Fate so shaped its course that eventually the raindrop became a famous royal pearl.